 The base infrastructure consists of compute and data storage, as well as neuromorphic computing systems.
 Much of SP7's High Performance Computing (HPC) focus during the first half of the Ramp-Up Phase was to federate the supercomputing systems in four centres: Jülich Supercomputing Centre (JSC) in Jülich, Germany; the Swiss National Supercomputing Centre (CSCS) in Lugano, Switzerland; Consorzio Interuniversitario del Nord Est italiano per il Calcolo Automatico (CINECA) in Bologna, Italy; and Barcelona Supercomputing Centre (BSC) in Barcelona, Spain.
 A second SP7 effort, that will be important for future phases of the HBP, is the pre-commercial procurement (PCP) by which SP7, under the lead of JSC, is developing the HBP's future production supercomputer.
 The focus in the first part of the Ramp-Up Phase was on HPC, which may be the most cost intensive part of the infrastructure.
 A functioning ICT based RI for the HBP will, however, require more general compute and data storage services.
-The participating centres and medical institutions will contribute in providing such services.
 In addition, interfaces with public clouds will have to be considered.